ethpandaops/public-docs/blog/2024-10-04-contribute-to-xatu-data/index.md

 ---
 slug: contribute-to-xatu-data
 title: 'Contribute to Xatu: Join the Community Data Collection Effort'
+description: "We're excited to announce that we are opening up the Xatu data collection pipeline to the Ethereum community!
+This initiative enables community members to contribute valuable data to the Xatu dataset."
 authors: [samcm, savid]
 tags: [xatu, consensus layer]
 image: img/blog/contribute-to-xatu-data.jpg